 - Leave at home non-essential items that you can get when the necessity arises.

-- Possibly do not pack more than three pairs of shoes, as an example.
+- Do not pack more than three pairs of shoes.

 1: walking Shoes or Hiking Boots.